Home

 Care of Turmeric and Cumin

-Care of Turmeric and Cumin include pruning, fertilizers, watering etc. Turmeric pruning is done Cut back old stems to the ground, Prune after harvesting, Remove damaged leaves, Remove dead branches and Remove dead leaves and Cumin pruning is done No need to prune, Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Turmeric and Cumin include pruning, fertilizers, watering etc. Turmeric pruning is done Cut back old stems to the ground, Prune after harvesting, Remove damaged leaves, Remove dead branches and Remove dead leaves and Cumin pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Turmeric needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Cumin needs Lots of watering and in winter, it needs Average Water.

 List of Herbs